Kava-Labs/kava/x/hard/spec/02_state.md

   ConversionFactor       sdk.Int           `json:"conversion_factor" yaml:"conversion_factor"` //the internal conversion factor for going from the smallest unit of a token to a whole unit (ie. 8 for BTC, 6 for KAVA, 18 for ETH)
   InterestRateModel      InterestRateModel `json:"interest_rate_model" yaml:"interest_rate_model"` // the model that determines the prevailing interest rate at each block
   ReserveFactor          sdk.Dec           `json:"reserve_factor" yaml:"reserve_factor"` // the percentage of interest that is accumulated by the protocol as reserves
-  AuctionSize            sdk.Int           `json:"auction_size" yaml:"auction_size"` // the maximum size of auction for this money market.
-Liquidations larger than this will be broken down into multiple auctions
   KeeperRewardPercentage sdk.Dec           `json:"keeper_reward_percentage" yaml:"keeper_reward_percentages"` // the percentage of a liquidation that is given to the keeper that liquidated the position
 }